Elf: Buddy's Musical Christmas

-Elf: Buddy's Musical Christmas is a 2014 American animated Christmas musical television special produced by Warner Bros.
-Animation, directed by Mark Caballero and Seamus Walsh and written by Aaron Horvath, Michael Jelenic, Bob Martin and Thomas Meehan.
-It is based on the 2003 film Elf and the Broadway theatre musical Elf: The Musical.
+Elf: Buddy's Musical Christmas is a 2014 American animated Christmas musical comedy television special based on the 2003 film Elf and its musical adaptation.
+It was directed by Mark Caballero and Seamus Walsh, and written by Thomas Meehan, Bob Martin, Aaron Horvath, Michael Jelenic.
 While Ed Asner reprises his role of Santa Claus from the film, the rest of the cast consists of Jim Parsons, Mark Hamill, Kate Micucci, Max Charles, and Rachael MacFarlane.
-The special was produced by New Line Cinema and Warner Bros.
-Animation (with animation services produced by Screen Novelties) and premiered on December 16, 2014, on NBC.
+The special was produced by Warner Bros.
+Animation and New Line Cinema, with animation services produced by Screen Novelties, and premiered on December 16, 2014, on NBC.
+The special was met with positive reviews from critics.

 Plot

 Santa Claus narrates the story of Buddy: a human whose mother gave him up for adoption before she died following his birth, and who crawled into Santa's toy sack that Christmas Eve.
-He was unknowingly taken to the North Pole and raised into adulthood by Santa as one of his elves, unaware of his actual origins despite his height difference and lack of toy-making skills.
-Overhearing the truth about his species, Buddy confronts Santa, who encourages him to travel to New York City, where his birth father, Walter Hobbs, now works as an executive for a children's book publishing firm.
+He was unknowingly taken to the North Pole and raised into adulthood by Santa as one of his Christmas elves, unaware of his actual origins despite his height difference and lack of toy-making skills.
+Overhearing the truth about his species, Buddy confronts Santa, who encourages him to travel to New York City, where his birth father Walter Hobbs now works as an executive for a children's book publishing firm.
 Buddy also learns that Walter is on Santa's naughty list due to his lacking belief in Santa.

 Buddy arrives at the publishing office in the Empire State Building and musically greets Walter, who mistakes him for a singing telegram entertainer and calls for security to escort him to the nearby Macy's Department Store.
 Buddy gets a job as one of the "elves" for the North Pole Village and becomes smitten with cynical coworker Jovie, successfully inviting her on a date.
-The next day, he exposes a mall Santa as an impostor, leading to a scuffle that ends with the police taking him to the Hobbs family's apartment.
+The next day, he exposes a mall Santa as an impostor leading to a scuffle that ends with the police taking him to the Hobbs family's apartment.
 He helps Walter's wife Emily and son Michael complete a school science project and is allowed to stay for the night.

 The following morning, several DNA tests confirm that Buddy is Walter's son.
-Walter reluctantly takes Buddy to his office at Emily's insistence, where his supervisor, Mr. Greenway, threatens to fire him if he does not publish a successful new book by Christmas Eve.
+Walter reluctantly takes Buddy to his office at Emily's insistence, where his supervisor Mr. Greenway threatens to fire him if he does not publish a successful new book by Christmas Eve.
 That evening, Buddy takes Jovie to a romantic dinner at Tavern on the Green and helps bring out her Christmas spirit by having her sing "A Christmas Song".
 Excited to share this news with Walter, Buddy makes it "snow" in the office by shredding a manuscript Walter was working on.
-Enraged, Walter expels Buddy from the office, effectively disowning him.
+Enraged, Walter expels Buddy from the office.